Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 4 Best Beats Headphones of 2024 Reviews
+The 4 Best Beats Headphones And Earbuds of 2024 Reviews

-We've currently tested 20 pairs of Beats headphones.
+We've tested over 20 pairs of Beats headphones.
 They're a popular brand that makes stylish and comfortable headphones.
 The brand was acquired by Apple in 2014, which means that some models come with features meant for users of the Apple ecosystem.
-While they were known for their excessively bass-heavy sound signature in the past, some newer models sound more well-balanced and neutral.
+While they were known for their excessively bass-heavy sound signature in the past, some newer models sound more well-balanced and flatter.

 Updates